Local sailor returns home for the holidays

 “It actually wasn’t too hard because I went over there with some people that I knew, prior to going to Japan,” said Compton.
 “I meet them on my route, stuff with the Navy, like schools I had to go to so it wasn’t bad.
 I think if I had to do it, like completely alone and I didn’t know anyone going in, it would have been kind of hard.
 And the Japanese people are so welcoming and nice that it wasn’t really that hard to be over there.”

-Upon coming home, Compton got to meet her sister Kayleigh’s daughter, Jasmine for the first time.
+Upon coming home, Compton got to meet her sister Kaleigh’s daughter, Jasmine for the first time.

 For Kaleigh, the chance to spend the holidays with Kristen is the best gift she could get.